wistarabanyukayana/cms/README.md

 Click **Create**

-After you the creation process has been finished, **stop the application** and note down the command to enter the virtual enviroment.
+After the creation process has been finished, **stop the application** and note down the command to enter the virtual enviroment.
 It usually looks like this:

-> Enter to the virtual environment.To enter to virtual environment, run the command: `source /home/yourusername/nodevenv/public_html/yoursubdomainchoice.yourserver.com/yournodejsversion/bin/activate && cd /home/yourusername/public_html/yoursubdomainchoice.yourserver.com`
+> Enter to the virtual environment.
+To enter to virtual environment, run the command: `source /home/yourusername/nodevenv/public_html/yoursubdomainchoice.yourserver.com/yournodejsversion/bin/activate && cd /home/yourusername/public_html/yoursubdomainchoice.yourserver.com`

 ### 7. In cPanel Terminal do npm install